-(C) In all investigations, the [independent] investigator shall consider whether the conduct that is the subject of the investigation constitutes discrimination by denigrating or showing hostility toward a protected class or toward an individual because of the individual's status as a member of a protected class.
-The investigator shall report the investigator's considerations under this subparagraph in the investigator's draft written findings.
-If the investigator determines that the conduct constitutes discrimination by denigrating or showing hostility toward an individual because of the individual's sta-tus as a member of a protected class, the investi-gator may not specify in the investigator's draft written findings the protected class to which the individual belongs.
+(C) In all investigations, the independent investigator shall consider 23whether the conduct that is the subject of the investigation consti-24tutes discrimination by denigrating or showing hostility toward a 25protected class or toward an individual because of the individual's 26status as a member of a protected class.
+The investigator shall report 27the investigator's considerations under this subparagraph in the 28investigator's draft written findings.
+If the investigator determines 29that the conduct constitutes discrimination by denigrating or showing 30 hostility toward an individual because of the individual's status as a 31 member of a protected class, the investigator may not specify in the investigator's draft written findings the protected class to which the individual belongs.

-(D) The complainant and the respondent may give responses to the draft written findings to the investigator within seven days of receiving the draft.
+4 [(C)] (D) The complainant and the respondent may give responses to the 5 draft written findings to the investigator within seven days of receiving the 6 draft.

-(E) The [independent] investigator shall consider responses supplied under subparagraph (D) of this paragraph and shall prepare a final report that sets forth the investigator's findings of fact and considerations regarding the presence or absence of discrimination described in subparagraph (C) of this paragraph.
-If the respondent is someone other than a member of the Legislative Assembly, the final report should also include a determination by the investigator of whether the facts constitute a violation of this rule.
+7 [(D)] (E) The independent investigator shall consider responses supplied under subparagraph [(C)] (D) of this paragraph and shall prepare a final re-8 port that sets forth the investigator's findings of fact and considerations 9 regarding the presence or absence of discrimination described in sub-10 paragraph (C) of this paragraph.
+If the respondent is someone other than 11 12a member of the Legislative Assembly, the final report should also include a determination by the investigator of whether the facts constitute a vio-13 lation of this rule.
+14

-[(e)(A)] (g)(A) If a member of the Legislative Assembly is the respondent, the [independent] investigator shall deliver the final report to the complainant, the respondent, the Legislative Equity Officer and the committee on conduct for the chamber in which the respondent serves on or before the date established under paragraph [(b)] (d) of this subsection for the completion of the investigation.
+(e)(A) If a member of the Legislative Assembly is the respondent, the independent investigator shall deliver the final report to the complainant, the respondent, the Legislative Equity Officer and the committee on conduct for the chamber in which the respondent serves on or before the date established under paragraph (b) of this subsection for the completion of the investigation.